Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 ## Model registration

 First, you have to register an external model.
-To do that you have to submit a JSON document, defining your model.
+To do that, you have to submit a JSON document, defining your model.

 ### Request document structure